MarkusTratschitt/n8n-docker/README.md

 git clone https://github.com/MarkusTratschitt/n8n-docker.git
 cd n8n-docker
 ```

-This will create a new folder called `n8n-docker` in your `~/DEV/Repositories` directory.
+This command clones the repository into a new folder called `n8n-docker` in your `~/DEV/Repositories` directory.
+If you want to clone it into a different folder, replace `~/DEV/Repositories` with your desired path.

 ---